j-adamczyk/Operating_systems/README.md

 # Operating Systems

 Projects created for Operating Systems course at AGH University of Science and Technology.
+All task descriptions are in Polish.

 ## Table of Contents